 But what exactly IS a 3rd party scheduler?

 It’s a stand-alone platform that is used to schedule your posts to various social media platforms.
 If you want to share to more than just Facebook, signing up for an account with a 3rd party scheduler is crucial.
-Some platforms I’ve worked with include:
+Common schedulers include:

 They all generally work the same way: you sign up for a free account or choose a payment plan.
 If you’re having your virtual assistant help you with scheduling, they can help you with the rest.

-Once you have an account set up, you can share your account login credentials with your VA through LastPass (awesome app, just saying!).
+Once you have an account set up, you can share your account login credentials with your VA through LastPass.

 How I work